 1. Nurses Are in High Demand

 Both the national and worldwide shortages have created significant demand for nurses.
 In 2020, amid the pandemic, demand for nurses surged a whopping 30%.
-More recently, LinkedIn named RNs one of the top 10 in-demand jobs of 2021.
+More recently, LinkedIn named RNs as one of the top 10 in-demand jobs of 2021.

 Many consider health careers, including nursing, recession-proof.
 In other words, these positions will continue to be in demand and offer long-term job and income security, even during economic downturns.

-According to ZipRecruiter, nursing was one of the fastest-growing fields during the 2001 and 2007-09 recessions.
+According to ZipRecruiter, nursing was one of the fastest-growing fields during the 2001 and 2007-2009 recessions.
 In the latter period, RNs experienced an increase of 186,680 jobs — by far the most of any field at that time.

-3. You Can Make a Positive Impact
+3. Nurses Make a Positive Impact

-4. You Can Help Lead the Telemedicine Movement
+4. They Help Lead the Telemedicine Movement

 5. Hybrid and Online Nursing Programs Increase Accessibility